gitmachtl/scripts/cardano/testnet/README.md

    :bulb: Don't call the scripts with directories like ../xyz or /xyz/abc, it will not work at the moment.
 Call them from the choosen BASE directory without a leading . or ..
 Thx!

 </details>

+&nbsp;<br>&nbsp;<br>
+# Scriptfiles Syntax & Filenames

+Please make yourself familiar on how to call each script with the required parameters, there are plenty of examples in the description below or in the examples.

 ### Main-Configuration File and all the other ones - Here is the description of each one